-Daily/Weekly Rewards - All academy staff are able to use rewards such as verbal praise, telephone calls to parents, the organisation of letters, texts, emails or postcards to parents and public celebration of success in forums such as special mentions in Assembly and the academy's Twitter account.
+All academy staff are able to use short-term rewards such as verbal praise, telephone calls, the organisation of letters, texts, emails or postcards to parents and public celebration of success in forums such as special mentions in Assembly.
 Merits and golden tickets can also be issued by staff both in and out of lessons to reward examples of outstanding achievement, effort or conduct.
-In addition, established reward systems are in place to recognise students who demonstrate the highest levels of Attitude to Learning (Gold / Silver / Bronze Learners) or who achieve 100% attendance on a weekly basis.
+In addition, established reward systems are in place to recognise students who demonstrate the highest levels of Attitude to Learning or who achieve 100% attendance on a weekly basis.
 Each week, we also hold Proud Friday, where students are encouraged to bring a piece of work that they are proud of for a reward.

-Half-termly/Termly Rewards - Positive and negative behaviour incidents are logged on Arbor and are allocated a set number of positive or negative points.
-These contribute towards overall rewards across a half-term, term or the year as a whole.
-To support students to raise standards or maintain high standards from one half-term to the next, the start of each half-term is known, for example, as "Fresh Leaf Monday".
+All positive and negative behaviour incidents are logged on Arbor and are allocated a set number of points, which then contribute towards overall rewards across a half-term, term or the academic year.

+To support students to raise standards or maintain high standards from one half-term to the next, the start of each half-term is known as "Fresh Leaf Monday".
 This signifies a resetting of attendance, punctuality and behaviour measures for the purposes of rewards for the half-term ahead and ensures all students begin a new half-term with the opportunity to access potential rewards.
+We believe that this ensures our approach to rewarding students is inclusive and acknowledges both sustained excellence and where students have made a concerted effort to improve.